Water, Sewer, and Trash

 1. Am I regulated as identified by my Standard Industrial Classification Code (SIC)?

 Standard Industrial Classification (SIC) codes or narrative descriptions are used to identify regulated facilities.
 SIC codes describe the primary nature of the business in which a facility is engaged.
-See pages 67-68
+For full descriptions of all coverage categories, click on the following link to view

 Manufacturing (*SIC 20 - 33)